okeeffed/dennisokeeffe-blog/content/blog/nodejs-redis-kue.md

 ---
-title: Nodejs Redis Kue
+title: Queues with Kue.js, Node.js and Redis
-date: "2019-10-22"
+date: "2019-5-7"
-description: TODO
+description: Creating queues to schedule workers using Kue.js, Node.js and Redis
 ---

 # Redis queues and forking with Kue